andy0130tw/ntu-thesis-template/README.md

 ## Some neat features

-`misc/` contains some files for tweaking the base template.
+The base template for Pandoc is modified from the [official one](https://github.com/jgm/pandoc-templates/blob/master/default.latex) for v3.1.2. `misc/` contains some files for prettyprinting and tweaking the base template.
 This allows easy diffing/updating the template for future pandoc versions.
-For example, one can examine all beamer-related parts by finding with some regex like `\$if\(beamer\)\$[\s\S]+?\$endif\$\s+\$-- %%% beamer`.
+For example, one can examine all beamer-related parts by finding with some regex like `\$if\(beamer\)\$[\s\S]+?\$endif\$\s+\$-- %%% beamer` after annotating.

 ### "口試委員審定書"

-If you place a `included-certificate.pdf` at project root, it will be inserted to the thesis in place of the mocked page.
+If you drop a `included-certificate.pdf` at project root, it will be inserted to the thesis in place of the mocked page.

 ### Securing your PDF

 NTU requires you to submit the owner-password-protected PDF copy.
 I experimented for a while and pinpointed the specific set of options with `qpdf` that met the requirements of the library.
 No need of proprietary software like Adobe Acrobat or FoxIt PDF Editor.
-Try it with `scripts/secure-pdf.sh`.
+Try it out with `scripts/secure-pdf.sh`.

 ## FAQs